Plants and mushrooms (fungi) poisonous to people in Queensland

 It is important to recognise that toddlers, in particular, may be at greater risk given their habit of tasting everything and their relatively small body size.

 This website is based on the publication Plants Poisonous to People in Queensland jointly produced by Queensland Health and the Environmental Protection Agency in August 2005.
-You may order a booklet by lodging the order form electronically on the pamphlets and stickers page.

 There are a number of ways of navigating around this site.

 The information in this website is based on current knowledge and was correct at the time of publishing.
 However, not all species of toxic plants and fungi are included here and new species are continually being discovered.
 Poisonous plants pose a real threat to human health and, in some cases, may cause fatalities.
 Do not eat any plant or fungus that has not been positively identified by an authoritative institution such as the Queensland Herbarium.

 If toxic plants, berries, flowers, seeds or fungi are accidentally ingested, seek medical advice immediately or contact the Poisons Information Centre on 13 11 26.

 The information in this website is provided by the State of Queensland though Queensland Health and the Department of Environment and Resource Management (“State of Queensland”) as an information source only.
 The information does not constitute professional advice and should not be relied upon as such.
 Professional advice can be obtained from the Queensland Herbarium’s Botanical Information and Advisory Service on (07) 3896 9318 or email Queensland Herbarium.